protegeproject/protege/_views/annotations.md

 ## Ontology Annotations

 The annotations on the active ontology are shown in the Ontology Annotations view.
+This view also shows the Ontology IRI and Ontology Version IRI pair for the active ontology.
+Both of these fields will be empty in the case of an anonymous ontology.
+If an ontology has an Ontology IRI then the Ontology Version IRI may be empty.

+In the example below, which is taken from the UBERON ontology, the Ontology IRI is ```http://purl.obolibrary.org/obo/uberon.owl``` and the Ontology version IRI is ```http://purl.obolibrary.org/obo/uberon/releases/2016-06-12/uberon.owl```.

 ![ontology-annotations-view]({{site.baseurl}}/assets/views/annotations/ontology-annotations.png "The ontology annotation editor")